Estimate Time6 min

 Tariffs and the economy

 Though there is now more clarity about what tariffs will be implemented, unanswered questions remain about what comes next.
-“This poses important questions given the lack of clarity around who pays for the tariffs and how long they might last,” says Mike Scarsciotti of Fidelity’s Capital Markets Strategy Group.
-He says the tariffs could slow US GDP by 0.55%.
-That would not, by itself, tip the US economy into recession but could slow growth to between 0% and 1%.
+“This poses important questions given the ongoing lack of clarity around who pays for the tariffs and how long they might last,” says Mike Scarsciotti of Fidelity’s Capital Markets Strategy Group.

-The wide-ranging nature of the tariffs means they are also likely to cause higher inflation.
+The wide-ranging nature of the tariffs means they could cause higher inflation.
 "A transitory period of inflation due to tariffs could be drawn out, especially if they are rolled out gradually.
 If companies and consumers delay spending in this environment, there could be a deeper impact on growth,” he says.

 Tariffs and markets